7RU7H/Archive/Windows/Windows-Commands/Windows-CLI-cmd.md

 tree		Graph of Directories
 	/F	To see files
-forfiles	Selects a file (or set of files) and executes a command on that file.
+forfiles	# Selects a file (or set of files) and executes a command on that file.
 This is helpful for batch jobs.
+/P          # Path
+/S          # Recursive Search
+/M          # Match Pattern
+/c "cmd /c echo @path" # Do a command, various @variables see /? forfiles /P C:\path  /S /M *.conf /c "cmd /c echo @path"

 echo 		Displays messages, or turns command echoing on or off.
 	echo 2> Create an empty file